official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 jolt” to Saddam Hussein’s position.
 President Bush’s speech labelling Iraq as part of an “axis of evil” would have “reinforced” Saddam Hussein’s concern.

-53 JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
+[^53]: JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.

 413

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford159.
-In respect of developments at the UN, the Assessment stated:
+159. In respect of developments at the UN, the Assessment stated:

 “In conjunction with pressure from the US, developments at the UN since November 2001 threaten to de-rail Saddam’s long-term strategy of refusing to comply with